Product owners, business analysts, programmers and testers are often confused about who should take on what responsibilities.

-Of course, if you have lots and lots of scenarios in one feature, you might actually be describing more than one feature.
-When that happens, we recommend splitting up the document into separate Feature definitions.
-(The definition of “lots and lots” here is subjective, and it’s up to you determine when it’s time to split up a feature.)
+If you have lots and lots of scenarios in one feature, you might actually be describing more than one feature.
+When that happens, we recommend splitting up the document into separate Feature definitions (The definition of “lots and lots” here is subjective, and it’s up to you to determine when it’s time to split up a feature).

 The first line provides a short description of what the scenario is intended to cover.
 If you can’t describe your scenario in a single sentence (and not a run-on sentence), then it’s probably trying to cover too much, and should be split into multiple scenarios.

 That is followed by some combination of “Steps”—lines that begin with the

 You can have many lines that use the same keyword (e.g.,